lucidworks/connectors-sdk-resources/java-sdk/connectors/README.md

 ## Deploy to Fusion

-While developing the plugin, you will want to make sure it is quick and easy to deploy your connector to Fusion so that you can do tests.
+While developing the plugin, need a way to deploy your changes quick and easy to Fusion.

 Here is a Linux/Mac example of how to deploy your SDK connector to Fusion which uses `curl`: